Financial-Times/splunk-heroku/README.md

 ## Packaging the Splunk App

-Use the [Splunk Packaging Toolkit](https://dev.splunk.com/enterprise/docs/releaseapps/packageapps/packagingtoolkit/) to create a package that can be installed on Splunk.
+Use `git archive -o splunk_heroku_log_drain.tar.gz HEAD` to create a package that can be installed on Splunk.

 ## Releasing